 Gorges de la Bourne is a balcony road in France

-Gorges de la Bourne is a very scenic canyon located on the boundary of Isère and Drôme departments in the French region of Auvergne-Rhône-Alpes.
+Gorges de la Bourne is a very scenic canyon located on the boundary between the Isère and Drôme departments, in France.
 It's one of the French balcony roads.

 Gorges de la Bourne

-How long is Gorges de la Bourne road?
+How long is the Gorges de la Bourne road?

 The road through the gorges carved by the River Bourne is totally paved.
 It’s called D531.
 It is 22.6km (14.04 miles) long, running west-east from Pont-en-Royans to Villard-de-Lans.